predictive-powers 0.6.0

 OpenAiCompletionService cs = endpoint.getCompletionService();) {

-// Set "best_of" parameter in default request, this will affect all further calls
+// Set "best_of" parameter in default request, this will affect all further

 // this call (and subsequent ones) now uses best_of = 3